- https://indianexpress.com/article/explained/why-maharashtra-is-planning-an-overhaul-of-its-rent-control-pagdi-system-10417720/

 Table of Contents

 The Pagdi-Kiraydar System was introduced before India’s Independence and was a way to avoid paying taxes to the British.
-In this system, the tenants become part owners of the property, but still pay rent to the owners.
+In this system, the tenants become part property owners, but still pay rent to the owners.
 If the tenant wants to sell their rights, they must give 30-50% of the sale amount to the property owner, such as Pagdi.
-As per Section 56 of the Rent Control Act, 1999, this is a legal payment, which is called a premium or fine.
-The new law of the Pagdi system helps make such a deal clearer.
+As per Section 56 of the Rent Control Act, 1999, this is a legal payment called a premium or fine.
+The new law of the Pagdi system helps make such a deal more straightforward.
 Pagdi properties remain a unique form of tenancy in India and are still popular in Mumbai.

 Understanding Tenant Rights Under the Pagdi System